Populating Galaxies Into Halos Via Machine Learning on the Simba Simulation: Introduction

-We introduce a framework to predict various galaxy properties from the halos and subhalos in an N-body simulation, including accounting for the dichotomy between star-forming (SF) and quenched (Q) galaxies.
+We introduce Machine Inferred Galaxy (MIG), a framework to predict various galaxy properties from the halos and subhalos in an N-body simulation.
 We train and test our ML framework using the \simba simulation.
-Our framework first separates galaxies into centrals and satellites using the {\sc Caesar}\footnote{\url{ caesar.readthedocs.io}} catalogue as shown in \autoref{fig:flow}.
-Following this, our framework has two main layers; Layer 1 (darker blue) and Layer 2 (lighter blue).
-At Layer 1 we introduce ML classifiers to classify both central and satellite galaxies into Q and SF subgroups.
-After the classification at Layer 2, we introduce ML regressors that independently train on the SF subgroups of central and satellite galaxies.
-At this stage, a constant value lower than the Q and SF boundary is assigned to all Q galaxies for the concerned features.
-Ultimately, we merge the predictions from regressors with the constant values assigned to Q, resulting in predictions for all galaxies in the simulation.
-We explore a large variety of machine learning algorithms, assembling an optimal combination of algorithms for both layers.
-We then apply this ML framework to an N-body version of the \simba simulation, specifically towards the use case of making predictions for the \HI\ 21cm intensity mapping.
+MIG first separates galaxies into centrals and satellites using the {\sc Caesar}\footnote{\url{ caesar.readthedocs.io}} catalog, as shown in \autoref{fig:flow}.
+Next, MIG has two main layers: Layer 1 (darker blue) and Layer 2 (lighter blue).
+At Layer 1, we introduce ML classifiers to classify both central and satellite galaxies into Q and SF subgroups.
+After the classification, in Layer 2, we introduce ML regressors that independently train on the SF subgroups of central and satellite galaxies.
+At this stage, the mean value for each feature from the Q galaxies is assigned to all final predictions for Q galaxies.
+The main motivation for having a classification for SF and Q groups was to remove the extreme outliers (Q galaxies) from the training dataset of the SF regressor and increase its accuracy.
+Ultimately, we merge the predictions from the regressors with the constant values assigned to Q, resulting in predictions for all galaxies in the simulation.
+We explore a large variety of ML algorithms, assembling an optimal combination of algorithms for both layers.
+We then apply this ML framework to an N-body version of the \simba simulation, specifically toward the use case of making predictions for the \HI\ 21cm intensity mapping.